-The NC State Veterinary Neurology service offers leading-edge services for patients with disorders of the brain, spine, musculoskeletal and central nervous system.
+The NC State Veterinary Neurology service offers leading-edge services for patients with disorders of the brain, spinal cord, nerve and muscle.
 Because disorders of the nervous system are comparatively complex, they require a team of experts that are board certified to ensure their proper diagnosis and treatment.

 Patients at the Veterinary Hospital are cared for by our highly trained and board certified neurology specialists all of whom are neurosurgeons that can provide unparalleled care with both high field MRI and CT capabilities onsite.
 Leading edge therapies and outcomes are consistently delivered as we have a dual calling to heal and to teach.

 The advantages of care at the NC State Neurology Service are:

 - Provides care for dogs and cats with neurological disease.
 Additionally the service will consult and evaluate other species as well.